Crotat - How to

 Crotat is best worked with a yarn or thread which doesn’t stretch.
 I prefer cotton based.

 You have permission for items made from any of my patterns to be sold either for charity or personal profit.
-I would appreciate it if you credit Helen Free, Enfys or Rainbow Valley Crochet with the design, and include a link back to this site.
+This does not include mass production and/or paying other people to make them so that you can sell them.
+Please credit Helen Free, Enfys or Rainbow Valley Crochet with the design, and include a link back to www.enfys.me.uk

-However, you do not have permission to reproduce or distribute this pattern, whether mechanically, electronically or any other means, including photocopying.
+You do not have permission to reproduce or distribute this pattern, whether mechanically, electronically or any other means, including photocopying.
+You most certainly do not have permission to load them to another site for your own profit.

-All patterns are available in both UK terminology or US terminology.
+All patterns are available in both UK terminology and US terminology.
+My patterns are not watermarked or locked, apart from a copyright statement at the bottom of each page.